PredictiveManish/datadreamer-coursefinder/README.md

 # Coursefinder
- A single plaatform to get access to all best courses of various technologies
+ A single platform to get access to all best courses of various technologies